 Adjust Row Height

-1. Right click on the row header and click Row Height.
+- Right click on the row header and click Row Height.

 As a result, the bottom edge of the row appears to be resized or adjusted.

-Using Zoom Features
+Method 2 – Using Zoom Features

-Simply, click the Zoom out button or drag the Zoom slider to the left in your worksheet.
+- Simply click the Zoom out button or drag the Zoom slider to the left in your worksheet.

 This will expand your view, and allow you to hold the hidden edge of the column and adjust its width as needed.

-Pressing Scroll Button on Mouse
+Method 3 – Pressing the Scroll Button on the Mouse

 For a smooth scrolling experience in Excel, simply press and release the scroll button on your mouse.
 This allows you to glide seamlessly right and left, making it useful for quick data viewing without the need for any clicks.
 Once you’ve finished scrolling, a single click snaps the screen back to its original grid position.